kkemper-fontys/TomTom-Scenery-Backend/README.md

 - Latitude
 - Longitude

-Based on that information the TomTom Scenery Backend application will build a URL that will retrieve all the POI data from the TomTom API, then filters out the specific information and sends that information as an object to the frontend.
+Based on that information the TomTom Scenery Backend application will build a URL that will retrieve all the POI data from the TomTom API.
+When it has all the information, it extracts the specific information it needs, stores it into objects and sends these objects to the frontend in the form of a List.